 Led by Ignacio Galan and Karen Fairbanks

-TThe course explores architecture’s role in the shared management of resources and the construction of communities at different scales in Mexico City.
-After several semesters of work dedicated to local sites in New York City, Design III offers senior students an opportunity to consider international locations and address contemporary global concerns at the end of their studio sequence, incorporating critical questions, research methods, and design strategies that are characteristic of architect’s operations at this scale.
+Design III offers senior students an opportunity to consider international locations and address contemporary global concerns at the end of their studio sequence, incorporating critical questions, research methods, and design strategies that are characteristic of architect’s operations at this scale.
+This year's course explores architecture’s role in the shared management of resources and the construction of communities at different scales in Mexico City.
 Mexico City is an exceptional case study to address pressing questions that concern the understanding of the contemporary built environment, considered as complex articulation of physical and political forces, cultural and material networks, and social arrangements, in which architecture participates.

 Visual Arts: Capstone Experience for Majors - Berlin, Germany